Rusty Angelfish

 Aquarium Setup

-• Live Rock Requirement: Typical Plus Hiding Places - Hunted in the wild, so the need to hide is very strong for this fish.
+• Live Rock Requirement: Typical Plus Hiding Places – They are hunted in the wild, so the need to hide is very strong for this fish, and a good amount of live rock will supply natural algae for it to feed on.

-• Breeding Temperature: 77° F - At this temperature, hatching is 16 hours after spawning.
+• Breeding Temperature: 77.0° F – At a temperature of 77° F hatching is 16 hours after spawning.
 Longer if water is cooler.

-• Specific gravity: 1.023-1.026 SG - Any lower can cause liver damage.
-Angelfish are sensitive to low salinity treatments, anything below 1.019 for extended periods of time.
+• Specific gravity: 1.023-1.026 SG – They do not do well long term with a pH below 1.023 as it can cause liver damage.
+All angelfish are sensitive to low salinity treatments, so try to minimize anything below 1.019 for extended periods of time.

 • Brackish: No